-Corot spent much of his life without widespread appreciation by France's artistic establishment or the public.
-Until his mid-forties, Corot, still dependent on his parents who fondly regarded him as a talentless amateur, lived on his small allowance.
-But among artists, he was beginning to find admirers.
-The first signal of official recognition was given him at the Salon of 1840 when the government bought his Le Petit Berger (The Little Shepherd).
-He was cheerfully productive, and he pursued his own course: to preserve the freshness of his impressions of nature.
+Corot spent much of his life without appreciation by France's artistic establishment or the public.
+Until he was forty-five, Corot was still dependent on his parents who gave him a small allowance to live on and regarded him as a talentless amateur.
+But among artists, he was beginning to be discovered.
+The first signal of official recognition was when at the Paris Salon of 1840 the government bought one of his oil paintings Le Petit Berger (The Little Shepherd).
+He was very productive, and he pursued his own course, to preserve the freshness of his impressions of nature.
 The Impressionists, whom he later befriended, embraced this intention.
-His work simultaneously references the Neo-Classical tradition and anticipates the Plein-air innovations of Impressionism.
+His work simultaneously references the Neo-Classical tradition and anticipates the Plein-air innovative style of Impressionism.

 Corot was universally beloved and a generous man when he had money.
-He supported Jean-François Millet's widow and bought a house for the ailing, destitute Honoré Daumier.
-Corot is acknowledged as one of the five greatest landscape painters in the world, along with Hobbema, Lorrain, Turner and Constable.
+The “talentless amateur” now supported Jean-François Millet's widow and he also bought a house for the frail, down and out Honoré Daumier.
+Corot is acknowledged as one of the five greatest landscape painters in the world, along with Meindert Hobbema, Claude Lorrain, Joseph Mallord William Turner, and John Constable.

-The strong market for Corot's works and his relatively easy-to-imitate late painting style resulted in a huge production of Jean-Baptiste Camille Corot forgeries between 1870 and 1939.
-Amusingly said, "Corot painted three thousand canvases, ten thousand of which have been sold in America".
+The strong market for Corot's works and his moderately easy-to-copy late painting style by any trained artist resulted in huge numbers of Jean-Baptiste-Camille Corot forgeries (not to be confused with reproductions) between 1870 and 1939.
+Corot once said amusingly, "Corot painted three thousand canvases, ten thousand of which have been sold in America".

-Artists Influencing Camille Corot: Achille Etna Michallon, Claude Lorrain, Nicolas Poussin, Jean-Victor Bertin, John Constable
+Artists Influencing Corot: Achille Etna Michallon, Claude Lorrain, Nicolas Poussin, Jean-Victor Bertin, John Constable.